petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 These will be biased and opinionated...

+Use a project framework and toolset made for this sort of thing...

 Of course I can't write an article without pushing the stuff I've been building to solve these problems...
 Those doing CI/CD for their research projects are using tools built for software development, but software development isn't exactly the same thing.

-### Create a version control repository for your project
+### Create a single version-controlled repository for your project

 If you haven't been using one, do it now.
 Put everything in there.
+I mean everything---code, data, CAD files, whatever.
+Don't manually split your files up into different collections, e.g., some on GitHub and others in Google Drive.
 If you use Calkit,
 it will automatically decide which files should be kept out of Git/GitHub because they're too large, and will instead be versioned with DVC.
+There are some other features in there as well to help smooth the learning curve.
+Get on it!

 I recommend starting with one big project rather than many small ones.
 For example,